j-barofski/j-barofski/README.md

 ## Technologies & Tools
 - **Languages**: HTML, CSS, JavaScript, Python, C
-- **Currently Learning**: React, Node.js
+- **Currently Learning**: SQL, Python
-- **Tools**: VS Code, GitHub, Vercel, Render
+- **Tools**: VS Code, GitHub
-- **Interests**: Clean design and code
+- **Interests**: Analyze data, learn how data is used

 ## What I'm Currently Working On
-- Learnin how use different tools, such as React and Node.js, to strengthen my projects
+- Learning how to use SQL and Python for data analysis
-- Building applications to give me more experience and improve my skills
+- Building projects to give me more experience and improve my skills
-- Putting everything I have learned together for developing websites
+- Putting everything I have learned together for analyzing data

 ## Contact Me
 - **LinkedIn**: [Jonah Barofski] (https://www.linkedin.com/in/jonah-barofski-b306b3360/)
 - **Email**: jbarofski@gmail.com